yoyoberenguer/EPROM/README.md

   The external oscillator (RS, REXT and CEXT) will be disregarded and we will use an external oscillator to cadence the HEF4060B and the remaining flip flops & 4 - bit counter (SN74F163N)

+ To be noted:
- To be noted that SN74F163N flip flops trigger on rising edge while the DM74LS112A & HEF4060B are negative edge triggering, this is important to know in order to avoid a de-synchronization of the address bus through Q0, Q1, Q2, Q10, Q14, Q15.
+ * SN74F163N flip flops trigger on rising edge while the DM74LS112A & HEF4060B are negative edge triggering, this is important to know in order to avoid a de-synchronization of the address bus through Q0, Q1, Q2, Q10, Q14, Q15.
+ * Extra JK flip flop Q10, Q14, Q15 added to the counter are build in asynchronous mode contrasting with (HEF4060B & SN74F163N), but
+   this minor change will not affect the binary count and frequencies.
+ * JK bit A16 is reserved for the version 2.0 (512K EPROM)

   HEF4060 pinout

   ![image](https://github.com/yoyoberenguer/EPROM/blob/main/Counter/HEF4060B_pinout.PNG?raw=true)

   HEF4060 functional diagram

-  * Note that the output Q0 - Q2, Q10 are missing frim the functional diagram
+  * Note that the outputs Q0 - Q2, Q10 are missing frim the functional diagram
   ![image](https://github.com/yoyoberenguer/EPROM/blob/main/Counter/HEF4060_Functional_diagram.PNG?raw=true)